 Most forecasts suggest that the thirty post-war years of strong economic and productivity growth in Europe were the exception rather than the norm.

 The implication is that liberal democracies cannot rely on economic growth to realize their democratic aspirations.
+This has major implications for electoral politics.

 Since the 1990’s the policy response to low growth has been to remove the political constraints that inhibit free markets: liberalization, tax cuts, capital mobility, hard currency and austerity.